port-zero/website/content/competences/security.md

 ## Additional fields of expertise

 We also regularly work with our customers in the following fields:
-* Thread Modeling and Risk Analysis
+* Threat Modeling and Risk Analysis
-* Security Trainings
+* Security Training
   * Secure Coding
   * Security in DevOps and IT operations
-  * Trainings of employees as part of compliance requirements
+  * Training employees as part of compliance requirements
 * Red Teaming
 * Emergency Response